barefootnetworks/sonic-swss/doc/Dtel/Dtel-SONiC.md

 ### Ref-counted DTel objects

-These objects cannot be deleted unless their ref-counts are zeros.
+These objects cannot be deleted unless their ref-counts are zero.

 * INT sessions referenced by INT watchlists
 * Report sessions referenced by DTel events